 Title V operating permits consolidate all air pollution control requirements into a single, comprehensive "operating permit" that covers all aspects of a source's year-to-year air pollution activities.
 These permits include comprehensive monitoring and record-keeping and reporting requirements.

 Title V applies to any major source that has actual or potential emissions that meet or exceed the major source threshold for any criteria pollutant (100 tons/year, 10 tons/year for a single HAP or 25 tons/year for any combination of HAP).
-Lower thresholds apply in non-attainment areas (but only for the pollutant that is in non-attainment).

 Some minor sources that are subject to MACT/GACT standards are also required to obtain a Title V Permit.